 Due to their high energy levels, these canines are extremely play-driven.
 You can usually use toys to play with them instead of treats.
 The same basic training principles apply.
-Simply ask them to do a command, and when they do, throw the ball or play tug for a moment.
+Ask them to do a command, and when they do, throw the ball or play tug for a moment.
 The playtime acts as the reward.
 This is a great way to wear them out and do training at the same time.

 These dogs don’t have high grooming needs.
 They do shed quite a bit, so occasional brushing may be needed to lessen the amount of fur that ends up all over your home.
 However, they don’t have many grooming needs besides this.
 They may need an occasional bath if they get obviously dirty, but this will only be necessary if they roll around in mud or something similar.

-As for all dogs, regular toothbrushing is recommended.
+As for all dogs, regular teeth brushing is recommended.
 You should also check their ears for built-up debris regularly, though this is less of a problem for this breed.
 Their nails will need to be trimmed regularly.
 However, due to their high activity, they may need them cut less often than some other breeds do.